top of page

 Kim Hunter-512k.jpg

 Kim Hunter is an accredited Family Mediator with the Ontario Association for Family Mediation (AccFM # 576-19) and is a registered Social Worker with the Ontario College of Social Workers and Social Service Workers (Registration # 829851, https://www.ocswssw.org/members/online-register/).
+She is a trained Voice of the Child Professional and New Ways for Families Counsellor.

 Free half hour phone consultation available.